-A huge part of computer science involves studying how to organize, store, and retrieve data.
-The amount of data is growing exponentially: according to IBM, 90 percent of the data in the world has been generated in the past two years.
-There are many ways to organize and process data, and you need to develop an understanding of how to analyze how good your approach is.
+Printed in the United States of America.
+ISBN-13: 978-1-6805026-8-8 Encoded using the finest acid-free high-entropy binary digits.
+Book version: P1.0-December 2017 A huge part of computer science involves studying how to organize, store, and retrieve data.
+There are many ways to organize and process data, and you need to develop an understanding of how to analyze how good an approach is.
 This chapter introduces you to some tools and concepts that you can use to tell whether a particular approach is faster or slower than another.

 As you know, there are many solutions to each programming problem.
 If a problem involves a large amount of data, a slow algorithm will mean the problem can't be solved in a reasonable amount of time, even with an incredibly powerful computer.
 This chapter includes several examples of both slower and faster algorithms.
-Try running them yourself: experiencing just how slow (or fast) something is has a much more profound effect on your understanding than the data we include in this chapter.
+Try running them yourself; experiencing just how slow (or fast) something is has a much more profound effect on your understanding than the data we include in this chapter.

 Searching and sorting data are fundamental parts of programming.
-There are several ways to do both of them.
 In this chapter, we will develop several algorithms for searching and sorting lists, and then we will use them to explore what it means for one algorithm to be faster than another.
 As a bonus, this approach will give you another set of examples of how there are many solutions to any problem, and that the approach you take to solving a problem will dictate which solution you come up with.

-13.1 Searching a List
+Searching a List

-As you have already seen in Table 10, List Methods, on page ?, Python lists have a method called index that searches for a particular item:
+As you have already seen in Table 11, List Methods, on page ?, Python lists have a method called index that searches for a particular item:

 '''

 index(...)

+L.index(value, [start, [stop]]) -> integer -- return first index of value

 '''

-L.index(value, [start, [stop]]) -> integer -- return first index of value